CiscoGalvan/CiscoGalvan.github.io/elements.md

 		<ul>
 		    <li>The base game has 3 levels, you will go through them by destroying every block or getting the L powerup</li>
 			<li>GameStateMachine with a stack of states that is the one that updates the state on top of that stack.
 It also has methods to change from one state to another.</li>
 			<li>We have several rewards.
-They are movebable objects that change your paddle's state when hit.
+There are movebable objects that change your paddle's state when hit.
 Their peculiarity is their way of rendering their animation, to do so, we have to iterate in its own column between every frame in the spritesheet.</li>
 			<li>The players have the possibility of building their own level, as their are red from .data files in the maps directory</li>
-			<li>Herency based architecture, every object is a child of GameObject which declares the most important methods.
+			<li>Herency based architecture, every object is a child of GameObject class which declares the most important methods.
 Under GameObject, we have even more abstract classes to diference their functions more effectively.</li>
 		</ul>
 	</div>
 </div>